opencog/atomspace-dht/README.md

   scheme that preserves graph locality.
 For example, it would be very nice, excellent, even, if two graphically-close atoms had XOR-close hashes.
 But it's not clear how to obtain this.

+* The naive implementation ignores scalability issues with AtomSpace memebership.
+That is, the grand-total list of *all* Atoms in a given AtomSpace are recorded as DHT-values on a *single* DHT-key.
+For large AtomSpaces (hundreds of millions or even billions of Atoms) this mans that *one* DHT-key has a vast number of DHT-values attached to it.
+This is simply not scalable, as DHT's do not distribute (scatter) the DHT-values, only the DHT-keys.
+The OpenDHT codebase has a hard-coded limit of 1K DHT-values per DHT-key, as well as a limit of 64KBytes per DHT-key.
+This means that storing AtomSpace contents under one key is a fundamentally broken design.
+Similar remarks apply for storing the IncomingSet.
+But if this is the wrong way to store large sets, then what is right way?

 *